 What did you lose as a result of your divorce?
 How would you answer that question?
 Was your loss really a win?
 Or, was your loss heartrending?
+We decided to ask, so we took to Facebook.

 Comments on Facebook posts are powerful emotion drivers.
 Semi-public conversation, the kind you have in a Facebook comment section decreases loneliness and helps us feel connected to others who’ve had the same experiences.